 Doctors may recommend that people follow a clear liquid diet during an acute flare-up of diverticulitis.
 Some research suggests that dietary changes — such as eating more fiber and probiotics while avoiding certain carbohydrates and red meat — could help some people with diverticulitis symptoms.

-This article discusses foods to eat, foods to avoid, and other factors to consider.
+This article discusses foods to eat, foods to avoid, and other factors to consider when living with diverticulitis.

-If a person has these pouches that are not inflamed or infected, they have diverticulosis and usually have no symptoms.
-According to current estimates, less than 5% of people with diverticulosis will develop diverticulitis.
+If a person has these pouches, but they are not inflamed or infected, the person has diverticulosis and will likely have no symptoms.
+According to current estimates,

 The review concluded that there is not enough quality research to identify which diets are beneficial for an acute attack of diverticulitis.
-They did, however, suggest that following a high fiber diet after recovery from acute diverticulitis might reduce the risk of another episode.
+But they did suggest that following a high fiber diet after recovery from acute diverticulitis might reduce the risk of another episode.